-So, instead of 2 separate L-shaped training wheel assembly that goes on either side of the bicycle’s rear wheel, dirt bike training wheel is 1 assembled unit with a wide axle rod running under the dirt bike’s frame with a training wheel at each end.
+So, instead of 2 separate L-shaped training wheel assembly that goes on either side of the bicycle’s rear wheel, the dirt bike training wheel is 1 assembled unit with a wide axle rod running under the dirt bike’s frame with a training wheel at each end.

-Depending on your dirt bike’s make/model and the training wheel kit you buy, it can fit the frame’s both footpeg brackets.
+Depending on your dirt bike’s make/model and the training wheel kit you buy, it can fit the frame’s footpeg brackets.
 The illustration below shows a 50cc dirt bike with training wheels or an electric dirt bike with training wheels being installed to the frame’s footpeg bracket.

 More on the installation in a minute.
 You can watch the complete installation video below in the section “How to install a dirt bike training wheel?”.